 Have you ever had to break up with a light fixture?

-A simple and affordable option was needed when our kitchen island light wasn’t working for our space, so we built a Pallet Light Box for less than $50.
 I am thrilled share all of the step-by-step details with you!
 This is definitely the post for you if you have an off centered fixture or an awkward space that needs lighting.

 When we renovated our kitchen, I was given a gorgeous, emerald green enamel light shade that I loved, and still do, but it just wasn’t working with where I had placed it.